 When I was coaching at Exeter, the men’s team captain once asked if he could run about 20 minutes worth of defensive work in training that night.
 I let him do it.
 In part it was because the guys could use the work.
 I also wanted to see what he was going to do.

 Alas, what came about was the sort of thing I tend to see among relatively new coaches.
 The drill he used was one in which a player in 5 dug a line attack and a cross hit, then switched to 1 to dig a cross ball, then a line attack.
 Two to three players rotated through the drill as a group, doing 20 total rotations.
-It’s not a bad drill, but in this context suffered from issues of intent and timing.
+It’s not a horrible drill for it’s intended purpose, but in this context suffered from issues of intent and timing.

 Conflict of focus

 I did a bit of after-action discussion with the captain following the training session to give him feedback.
 First, I talked about cutting back on the number of times players went through the drill.
 With each player going through 20 times, that’s 80 dig attempts.
 That’s a lot of time in the drill and a lot of swings by the guys doing the hitting.
 It’s also a lot of standing around time for those not directly involved (though they were collecting balls, acting as target, and feeding the hitters).
 I told him I would have probably cut it back to maybe 5-7 times through.
 If I wanted lots of reps to have guys do the drill a couple of times.
 His response was that he wanted a conditioning element.

 Now, wanting to include a conditioning aspect to drills isn’t a bad thing.
 In this case, though, the captain also had an expressed intention of working on digging mechanics.
 Those are two very contradictory points of focus.
 Changing mechanics is something you’re going to struggle to do when a player is simply just trying to make it through the end of the drill.